Frequently Asked Questions

 These will vary according to the type of operation, the length, and any medical co-morbidities you have.
 We have a close working relationship with a group of anaesthetists experienced in the specific medical problems of obesity.
 Your anaesthetist will contact you prior to the operation and you can discuss specifics of payments then.
 Often the charges will be of the range $600-$1800 which are partially rebatable.

 You will be required to commence a low calorie meal replacement diet (Optifast) for 2 weeks prior to the operation.
 You will need to pay for these meal replacements.
-They are generally available at a pharmacy and for a 2 week course cost about $150.
+They are generally available at a pharmacy and cost approximately $150 for 4 weeks.

 If we arrange for you to see any other specialists prior to your surgery, such as endocrinologists, cardiologists, or respiratory physicians they may charge you for these visits.